 If there’s any chance your work crosses into paid research, consulting, or client delivery, clarifying eligibility before purchase matters more than the sticker price.

-If you’re unsure where that line sits, reviewing the full NVivo pricing breakdown is essential before committing.
+If you’re unsure where that line sits, see the full NVivo pricing breakdown to understand total costs before committing.

 Commercial licenses are what most industry teams ultimately need, even if they first explore academic options.